greenplum-db/gpdb-archive/src/backend/utils/gdd/README.md

 Let's run the new algorithm on an actual case to understand how does it work.

 The testing cluster has 3 segments: seg -1, seg 0 and seg 1.
-Master is on seg -1.
+Coordinator is on seg -1.
 A table `t1` is created as below:

 ```sql